soobinrho/dotfiles-personal/README.md

 # When you're done with SSH, stop the SSH server.
 # Actually, it stops automaticaly when you reboot
-# but you can stop it without rebooting with:
+# but you can stop it without rebooting.
 sudo service sshd stop
 ```